 It’s hard to believe there is only one month left in this decade.
 My wife tried to tell me 2020 belongs with the 20teens, but I’m not buying it.
 Remember the chaos of the pre-Y2K days and the impending doom of the new millenium?
 Again, hard to believe it’s been 20 years because it’s been largely forgotten, overshadowed by what happened 1 year, 9 months, and 11 days later.

-At The Rally of Writers conference I attended in April, the workshop instructor gave us prompts and we had about 5-10 minutes to write our response.
+At The Rally of Writers conference I attended in April, Jan Shoemaker, the workshop facilitator, gave us prompts and we had about 5-10 minutes to write our response.
 The topic was: Waiting for it to explode.
 We also had to include the following words “wherever there is life, there is a twist and mess.”
 In response, I wrote this:

 Y2K, New Year’s Eve.
 We escaped to our off the grid cabin unsure whether the world we left would survive.
 We each wrote letters to our future selves imagining what our lives would be like in a couple of decades; I wrote of my writerly dreams.
 With a circa 1999 cell phone, we buried a time capsule, sure that we nailed the future.
 But wherever there is life, there is a twist and a mess.

 I’d forgotten about the time capsule, a 18″ x 12″, 6″ deep plastic tote sealed with duct tape.
 We had unearthed it from it’s hiding place in the California Central Coast when we sold the cabin.
 We hauled it to Michigan and from one place to another, then I got custody in the divorce.